 Argon2d is faster and uses data-depending memory access, which makes it less suitable for hashing secrets and more suitable for cryptocurrencies and applications with no threats from side-channel timing attacks.

 Argon2i uses data-independent memory access, which is preferred for password hashing and password-based key derivation.
-Argon2i is slower as it makes more passes over the memory to protect from tradeoff attacks argon2.low_level.hash_secret (secret, salt, time_cost, memory_cost, parallelism, hash_len, type) Hash secret and return an encoded hash.
+Argon2i is slower as it makes more passes over the memory to protect from tradeoff attacks.